zouzhekang/YJYpaper/README.md

 >I still use whether individuals are 40 years old for grouping"

-Suspected writing "this paper" as "I".
+Suspected writing "this thesis" as "I".

 38. Typo (fifth to sixth lines from bottom of page 45):